National Autonomous University of Mexico: Open University and Distance Education System

 The Open University and Distance Education System or "Sistema de Universidad Abierta y Educación a Distancia" (SUAyED) is an alternative to the university's on-campus education.
-The open education programs require on-campus assistance at least one in every 15 days, usually on Saturdays (semi-presence).
+The open education programs require on-campus attendance at least once every 15 days, usually on Saturdays (semi-presence).
 The distance education programs are entirely online using content provided through online platforms where students, teachers, and peers communicate online.
 About 32,000 of UNAM's students are enrolled in open or distance programs.

 SUAyED offers bachelor and postgraduate degrees.

 Rankings

 UNAM is consistently ranked as the best university in Mexico by most academic rankings, as well as one of the top 10 in Latin America.
 World rankings tend to position it within the 100 to 300 range.

 Academic rankings of UNAM from 2012 to 2023 according to several sources.

 Research

 UNAM has excelled in many areas of research.
 For instance, it was recognized by UNESCO as producing globally some of the most impactful research on Artificial Intelligence.
 It has also consistently secured top positions in the international robotics competition RoboCup, often claiming first places.
 The university houses many of Mexico's premiere research institutions.
 UNAM is currently recognized as one of the most international research universities in Latin America.

 Despite the low percentage of funding invested in research and development in Mexico, the UNAM stands out as a research-oriented university with international competitiveness across all fields of knowledge.
 The UNAM is likely also the Mexican institution, whether public or private, with the greatest infrastructure and investment in basic research.
 For instance, some studies have attributed to it more than 50% of Mexico's scientific production, followed by several prominent public universities (e.g., CINVESTAV/IPN, UAM, UdeG, UANL), public hospitals, and research centers directly affiliated with the National Council of Science and Technology.

 In recent years, it has attracted students and hired professional scientists from all over the world, most notably from Europe, other countries in Latin America, India, and the United States, creating a unique and diverse scientific community.